dwvisser/knoxccl/README.md

     > npm run serve

+The above command depends on having Python 3 installed (most Linux distributions do).
 If the site is ready for deployment, commit the changes to Git.

     > git add […]
     > git commit